preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 ------------------------
 If the scope is filtered on some kind of time property, custom date filtering can be set.

-See this page for more information about custom date filtering: (link to be added).
+See this page for more information about custom date filtering: :doc:`Custom date filtering </general-assets/custom-date-filtering/index>`

 More on scope Navigation path
 ---------------------------------